HygeiaOrg/NHS-waiting-game/README.md

 ## Folder Overview

-- Original          - Folder containing old/completed Omdena challenge code.
+- Original          - Folder containing old/completed challenge code.
 - Reports           - Folder to store all Final Reports of this project.
 - Data              - Folder to Store all the data collected and used for this project.
 - Docs              - Folder for task documentations, Meeting Presentations and task Workflow Documents and Diagrams.